nununoisy/spc-presenter-rs/README.md

   - Reimplements the BRR decoder to properly decode 4 samples at a time.
   - Added hardware-accurate sample interpolation.
   - Correctly mixes negative channel volumes (SNES "surround").
-  - Remaining inaccuracies:
-    - S-DSP is not yet cycle-accurate.
-It instead runs in 64 SMP-clock periods.
 - Automatic BRR sample analysis:
   - Rips samples from the S-DSP as the song plays.
   - Samples are tuned using a custom implementation of the pYIN pitch detection